This user guide is divided into two sections below:

-- Parents and families of athlete (both at the venue and away from the venue following remotely)
+- Parents and families of athletes (both at the venue and away from the venue following remotely)

 - Team managers

-Since these followers are not necessarily all physically present at the meeting, a more visual approach to create a rich user experience while using the app is highly recommended.
+Since these followers are not necessarily all physically present at the meet/meeting, a more visual approach to create a rich user experience while using the app is highly recommended.

 As described in the guide above, it is possible to animate the FEED with comments, photos or videos.

-These can be broadcast before, during and after a meeting.
-As a note, remember to set the meeting as Open to allow users to view the FEED on the app.
+These can be broadcast before, during and after a meet/meeting.
+As a note, remember to set the meet/meeting as Open to allow users to view the FEED on the app.

-As soon as the meeting is set to Open in Roster admin, users can view the following types of information:
+As soon as the meet/meeting is set to Open in Roster admin, users can view the following types of information:

-- Geographical location of the meeting, e.g. photos or videos of the stadium and the surroundings.
+- Geographical location of the meet/meeting, e.g. photos or videos of the stadium and the surroundings.

-- History of the meeting, e.g. the number of years it has existed, records, etc.
+- History of the meet/meeting, e.g. the number of years it has existed, records, etc.

 - Name of national or international top athletes who are participating in the meet.

-- Background of top athletes or the meeting itself.
+- Background of top athletes or the meet/meeting itself.